Bombelyn/Hello-World/README.md

 # Hello-World
 Learning what GitHub does well
-Working with the #CougsinSpace is strectching my boundaries, too!
+Working with the #CougsinSpace is stretching my boundaries, too!